sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

 ## Legends

-Shortly after the War of the Lance, the Majere twins continue the story by travelling back to the past.
+> Shortly after the War of the Lance, this series continues the journey of Raistlin and Caramon.

 <div style={{ display: 'flex', alignItems: 'stretch', justifyContent: 'flexStart', borderBottom: '1px solid #ececec' }}>